-Answer: There is no reason for you to avoid pregnancy just because you have a history of genital warts.
-And if you have had regular unprotected intercourse since you got married there is really no need to use condoms now because chances are that your husband has already become infected.
+A: There is no reason for you to avoid pregnancy just because you have a history of genital warts.
+And if you have had regular unprotected intercourse since you got married there is really no need to use condoms now because chances are that your partner has already become infected.

 Human papilloma virus (HPV), the virus responsible for genital warts (condylomata accuminata or venereal warts) is a very contagious sexually transmitted disease, which is spread by sexual contact with an infected partner.
 Approximately two-thirds of persons who have sexual contact with a partner with genital warts will become infected with HPV, usually within 3 months of contact.